CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 In later centuries, there was ongoing fascination with this historic event and sporadic revivals under Medici patronage.

-The 1930 Calcio Storico in Piazza della Signoria, as recorded by the Istituto Luce (chief purveyor of film propaganda for the Mussolini Regime).
+The 1930 Calcio Storico in Piazza della Signoria was recorded by the Istituto Luce (chief purveyor of film propaganda for the Mussolini Regime).

 Piazza Loreto , 29 April 1945.
 Mussolini is the second from the left, Pavolini the second from the right (Photo Vincenzo Caprese)